 Continuing your education is vital to building your knowledge, maintaining your professional standing, and providing the best possible care for your patients.

 Internal Medicine Board Certification: Initial Certification

 Upon completing your post-doctoral studies, you must meet training requirements, licensure requirements, and procedural requirements.
-You will then be considered “board eligible,” for a 7-year period and can take the ABIM initial certification examination.
+You will then be considered “board eligible,” for a seven-year period and can take the ABIM initial certification examination.
 Upon passing the ABIM certification exam, you will be considered “board certified.”
-If you do not become board certified during the 7-year period of board eligibility, you will no longer be considered board eligible and will need to undergo retraining to take the exam.
+If you do not become board certified during the seven-year period of board eligibility, you will no longer be considered board eligible and will need to undergo retraining to take the exam.